singulatron/superplatform/docs-source/docs/services/user-svc.md

 Each permission created must by prefixed by the slug of the account that created it.
 Said account becomes the owner of the permission and only that account can add the permission to a role.

-> Once you own a permission (by creating it, and it being prefixed by your account slug), you can add it to any role, not just roles owned by you.
+> Once you (your service) own a permission (by creating it, and it being prefixed by your account slug), you can add it to any role, not just roles owned by you.

 Example; let's say your service is `petstore-svc`.
 Singulatron prefers fine-grained access control, so you are free to define your own permissions, such as `petstore-svc:read` or `petstore-svc:pet:read`.